-The UK energy industry and how it charges for electricity is undergoing huge changes.
+The UK energy industry and how it charges for electricity has gone through huge changes.

-The Targeted Charging Review (TCR), an OFGEM-led project, is assessing how electricity network charges should be set and recovered in the UK.
+The Targeted Charging Review (TCR), an OFGEM-led project, has reassessed how electricity network charges should be set and recovered in the UK.

 What are the component costs of a bill?